-Also Because of ASTM A710 Grade B50 Tensile strength and ductility in both longitudinal and transveres rolling directions, making modified ASTM AT10 Steel very suitable for light poles, highway structures, tubing and signal structrures just any aplication requiring weather steel plates.
+Also Because of ASTM A710 Grade B50 Tensile strength and ductility in both longitudinal and transverse rolling directions, making modified ASTM AT10 Steel very suitable for light poles, highway structures, tubing, and signal structures just any application requiring weather steel plates.

-Due to the simple procees involved in manufacturing, ASTM A710 Grade B is produced at a lower cost then other competing high-performace steels.
-Weathering resistance, corrosion properties are among the best of any construction steel and has great fracture toughness, especially in cryogenic temperatures.
+Due to the simple process involved in manufacturing, ASTM A710 Grade B is produced at a lower cost than other competing for high-performance steels.
+Weathering resistance, corrosion properties are among the best of any construction steel and have great fracture toughness, especially in cryogenic temperatures.

-To reinterate ASTM A710 Grade B50 steel is an excellent for infrastructure applications such as bridges, signs, railings, posts, etc. and many other fields.
+To reiterate ASTM A710 Grade B50 steel is excellent for infrastructure applications such as bridges, signs, railings, posts, etc. and many other fields.